 Is water expensive in Hawaii?

-Water is not that expensive but the price will depend upon the brand and store you make the purchase from.
+Water can be expensive but the price will depend upon the brand and store you make the purchase from.
 We recommend heading to the nearest ABC Store for cheaper prices.

 Why is water in Hawaii salty?